leonstel/leonstel.github.io/blogs/scrape_the_web1.md

     <img src="../assets/scrape_the_web/page4.png" />
 </p>

-Nothing fancy, just navigating to the player detail page
+Nothing fancy, just navigating to the player detail page.

 ```
 print('visit matches page of the player')